MarkedRain/kernel-modules/README.md

 ## How it works

 This repository is automatically cloned by **MarkedRain Linux**'s Makefile to include necessary kernel modules during system build.
+The parameter `--depth 1` is added into the clone command to clone the most recent version of this repository.

 ## Target Kernel